soxueren/atsd/administration/migration/cluster.md

     -rw-r--r--   3 hdfs hbase     547320 2017-08-23 13:03 /hbase/lib/atsd-hbase.jar
 ```

-Note that this path should match the `coprocessors.jar` setting specified in the `/opt/atsd/atsd/conf/server.properties` file in ATSD server as outlined below.
+Note that this path should match the `coprocessors.jar` setting specified in the `/opt/atsd/atsd/conf/server.properties` file in the ATSD server as outlined below.

 ### Remove Old Coprocessors

-ATSD coprocessors that were added to HBase CoprocessorRegion Classes are now loaded automatically and therefore must be removed from HBase settings in Cloudera Manager.
+ATSD coprocessors that were added to HBase CoprocessorRegion Classes have been loaded automatically and therefore must be removed from HBase settings in Cloudera Manager.

 The old jar files should be removed from the local file system on each HBase Region Server.